mcgilldinglab/CellSexID/README.md

 - **Accurate Predictions:** Utilizes advanced machine learning models (XGBoost, Logistic Regression, SVM, Random Forest).
 - **Visualization:** Provides options to visualize the distribution of predicted sexes.
 - **Command-Line Interface:** Easy-to-use CLI for seamless integration into pipelines.
-- **Detailed Tutorial:** Our notebook includes everything, serving as a comprehensive tutorial covering all steps, including model training and prediction.
+- **Detailed Tutorial:** Our notebook serves as a comprehensive tutorial covering all steps, including model training and prediction.

 ---